vbrazo/Whisper-Pyannote-Speaker-Aware-Transcription-API-FastAPI-Docker-/README.md

-# 🎤 Whisper + Pyannote Audio Processing API
+# 🎤 Faker-whisper + Pyannote Audio Processing API

 A fully-featured microservice for audio transcription and speaker diarization using Faster Whisper and pyannote.audio.